AlexNisulescu/WebInterface-for-s3/README.md

  ## Application usage
     This app can be used to create your own cloud storage even if it's public, private or hybrid.
+    In order to start the server you need to remove the comment ("#") at line 124 if you plan to start the server as HTTP or lines 127 and 128 if you want to start it as HTTPS.
+For the last option you will also need a valid certificate and key.